santiagorg2401/SANPR/README.md

-# SANPR-TF: Secure Automatic Number-Plate Recognition.
+# SANPR: Secure Automatic Number-Plate Recognition.
 An ANPR which aditionally checks for car's make and model associated to a licence plate number for safer systems.